 QUILTS, Tales from the Innervision, 2022, fused, yellow, orange, brown

-The 4th work in the Tales from the Innervision quilt series, Leveling Up represents the ascension in one’s personal life.
+Statement: The 4th work in the Tales from the Innervision quilt series, Leveling Up represents the ascension in one’s personal life.
 Leveling up is the elevation to reach the next chapter, next stage, next phase, next plateau in one’s existence.
 This is a personal exercise for each human being and means something different to each one.

 QUILTS, Tales from the Innervision, 2022, fused, yellow, orange, brown

-The 3rd work in the Tales from the Innervision quilt series, Crossing Roads is the personal discovery of the terrain of life.
+Statement: The 3rd work in the Tales from the Innervision quilt series, Crossing Roads is the personal discovery of the terrain of life.
 Like traveling over different terrains, life’s journey consists of crossing many roads that are full of turns, ups, downs, stops, starts, rough patches and smooth ones.

 QUILTS, Tales from the Innervision, 2021, fused, yellow, gold, blue

-The 2nd work in the Tales from the Innervision quilt series, Seeing My Way Out of Blue represents the eventual transformation of a human being out of the muck and mire of life’s visceral levels into a deeper, psychic realm of existence.
+Statement: The 2nd work in the Tales from the Innervision quilt series, Seeing My Way Out of Blue represents the eventual transformation of a human being out of the muck and mire of life’s visceral levels into a deeper, psychic realm of existence.

 QUILTS, Tales from the Innervision, 2021, fused, brown, black

-The first work in the Tales from the Innervision quilt series, Searching for Inner Code represents the inner work that every person goes through to discover their own “code”.
+Statement: The first work in the Tales from the Innervision quilt series, Searching for Inner Code represents the inner work that every person goes through to discover their own “code”.

 During the past summer months, I’ve been working on my new mosaic textiles series inspired by Stevie Wonder’s album Innervisions.
 This album represents the 16th studio album in his illustrious careers.
 He played all the instruments on 6 out of the 9 tracks.
 Innvervisions covered a range of societal issues such as drugs, racism and inequality.
 Similarly this series is called Tales of the Innervision and covers a variety of topics dealing with the realization of Self.